best-esims-ecuador

 Otavalo and the northern Andes

-Otavalo and the surrounding Andean region have decent Movistar coverage in the main towns and along the Pan-American Highway.
+Otavalo and the surrounding Andean region have decent mobile coverage in the main towns and along the Pan-American Highway.
 Signal can become inconsistent on hikes around Laguna de Cuicocha or in smaller villages in the Imbabura region, but you'll stay connected in Otavalo itself and at the famous Saturday market.

 Mindo and the cloud forest